-If you're travelling in a sleeper cabin (or in business class) you should also make use of lounges in some of the bigger city stations, which offer complimentary wi-fi, newspapers, drinks and snacks before or after your train.
+If you're travelling in a sleeper cabin (or in business class), you can make use of lounges in some of the bigger city stations, which offer complimentary wi-fi, newspapers, drinks and snacks before or after your train.

-It's a great way to relax if you get to the station early, or simply kill a bit of time after 'detraining’ – as the Amtrak parlance has it – on routes arriving in the small hours of the morning.
+It's a great way to relax if you get to the station early, or want to kill a bit of time after 'detraining' (as Amtrak call it) on routes that arrive in the small hours of the morning.

 Amtrak stations aren’t always slap-bang in centre of town.
-Most will have metropolitan transport links, of course, but some - like Atlanta, for instance - will be a cab ride away, so plan your accommodation and onward travel accordingly.
+Most will have metropolitan transport links, of course, but some - like Atlanta Dropdown content, for instance - will be a cab ride away, so plan your accommodation and onward travel accordingly.

 Lastly, if you’re wondering how to travel to the USA Dropdown contentin the first place, or keen to plan where to go and what to see in more detail, check out our Dropdown content Dropdown contentUSA guide book, and read our USA travel tips for getting around Dropdown content more generally - by train, plane, automobile, bus and bike.